-REGIO9.1 Parrot Mouth - either overshot or undershot, defined by the American Association of Equine Practitioners as "no occlusal contact between the upper and lower central incisors."
-Designation effective for foals born on or after January I, 1992.
+REG109.1 Parrot Mouth - either overshot or undershot, defined by the American Association of Equine Practitioners as "no occlusal contact between the upper and lower central incisors."
+Genetic variant/s contributing to this condition are at this time unknown.
+Designation effective for foals born on or after January 1, 1992.

 REG109.2 Cryptorchid - meaning less than two visible testicles descended into the scrotum.
-Designation effective for foals born on or after January I, 1992.
+Genetic variant/s contributing to this condition are at this time unknown.
+Designation effective for foals born on or after January 1, 1992.

-REGIO9.3 Hyperkalemic Periodic Paralysis (HYPP) designation effective for foals born on or after January I, 1998.
+REG109.3 Hyperkalemic Periodic Paralysis (HYPP) - designation effective for foals born on or after January 1, 1998.
 HYPP is an inherited autosomal dominant genetic disease.
-A muscular disease caused by a hereditary genetic defect that leads to uncontrolled muscle twitching or profound muscle weakness, and in severe cases, may lead to collapse and/or death.
+An inherited muscular disease that may lead to uncontrolled muscle twitching or profound muscle weakness, and in severe cases, may lead to collapse and/or death.
 According to research, this condition exists in certain descendants of the stallion Impressive, AQHA registration number 0767246.
+The genetic variant that causes this condition is known and is part of the genetic health panel.

-REG109.3.1 The following notification shall be placed on registration certificates of foals descending from the stallion Impressive or any other bloodline determined to carry the HYPP gene: "This horse has an ancestor known to carry HYPP, designated under AQHA rules as a genetic defect.
-AQHA recommends testing to confirm presence or absence of this gene."
-When the parent(s) tracing from the HYPP line has tested negative for HYPP with an appropriate designation appearing on their registration certificate, the above notification is not required, and will, instead, be substituted by the designation "N/N"; or, after testing negative for the gene, the notification may be substituted by the designation "N/N" upon request of the owner at his or her expense.
+REG109.3.1 The following notification shall be placed on registration certificates of foals descending from the stallion Impressive, or any other bloodline determined to carry the HYPP variant: "This horse has an ancestor known to carry HYPP, designated under AQHA rules as a genetic defect.
+AQHA recommends testing to confirm presence or absence of this variant."
+When the parent(s) tracing from the HYPP line has tested negative for HYPP with an appropriate designation appearing on their registration certificate, the above notification is not required, and will, instead, be substituted by the designation "N/N"; or, after testing negative for the variant, the notification may be substituted by the designation "N/N" upon request of the owner at his or her expense.

 REG109.3.2 Mandatory testing for HYPP.
-At such time as AQHA requires mandatory parentage verification of any foals to be registered in either the Numbered or Appendix registry, per REGI02.8 any foal tracing to bloodlines known to carry the HYPP gene shall be tested for HYPP at the time the genetic testing for parentage is performed.
+At such time as AQHA requires mandatory parentage verification of any foals to be registered in either the Numbered or Appendix registry, per REG102.8 any foal tracing to bloodlines known to have the HYPP variant shall be tested for HYPP at the time the genetic testing for parentage is performed.
 The results will be designated on the registration certificate in lieu of the above notification.
 Such testing will not be necessary if the foal's closest ancestors (parents), tracing to the HYPP line, have been tested negative and designated on their registration certificates; these foals will automatically be designated "N/N" on their registration certificate.

-REG109.3.3 Effective with foals born on or after January I,

-2007, all descendants of the stallion Impressive, #0767246, shall be required to be parentage verified and HYPP tested, subject to the conditions in REGI09.3.2 above.
-Any foal testing homozygous positive for HYPP (H/H) will not be eligible for registration with AQHA.
+REG109.3.3 Effective with foals born on or after January 1, 2007, all descendants of the stallion Impressive, #0767246, shall be required to be parentage verified and HYPP tested, subject to the conditions in REG109.3.2 above.
+Any foal testing homozygous for the HYPP variant (H/H) will not be eligible for registration with AQHA.